estructura-app-vue

 └── main.css

 This directory stores reusable Vue components.
-Components in Vue are independent interface pieces that we can combine to build the application’s structure.
+Components in Vue are independent pieces of interface that we can combine to build the application’s structure.

 Each Vue component has its own .vue file, which includes the template, script, and styles.